Last Rites

 him if he can’t immediately drop everything he was doing to rush

 over.
-None of this should even have to be mentioned, but the
+This should not have to be mentioned, but the practice of all

-practice of all three sacraments together has suffered sufficiently to
+these together has suffered sufficiently to make some commentary

-make some commentary necessary.
-“Last Rites” do not mean last
+necessary.
+“Last Rites” do not mean last minute.

 Those caring for the sick or elderly person should make efforts